YunHsieh/nextjs-image-shareable/README.md

 ### 1. check installed below the package:
 ```
 - [nodejs](https://nodejs.org/)
 ```

 ### 2. establish development environment
 ```
+# if added any package that need to run again
 npm install
-# if added any package who need to run again

 ```